DmitryFillo/jquery.porthole/README.rst

 Simply and fast viewport plugin for jQuery which using css transforms.

-If you have large size content that should be placed to the small viewport, this plugin is for you.
+If you have large size content that should be placed into the small viewport, this plugin is for you.

 .. contents::